Most Copywriting Advice Is Wrong for Luxury Brands

 It is not true for high-luxury.

-Luxury buyers are not persuaded.
+Luxury buyers are not persuaded; they recognize.

 They already know the codes.